drengraami/hpgnn/code/product generation/README.md

     * Apply optional cloud mask

-2) Load pretrained models and scalers
+2) Load pretrained models and scalers (Given in models subdirectory)

-    * HPGNN models for all target parameters
+    * The HPGNN models for all target parameters

     * Load saved hyperparameters and MinMaxScalers